pechyony/lane-detection/writeup.md

 </center>
 <br>

-E. We use the function extend_lines() to extend the candidate lines to have the same minimal and maximal y coordinates.
+**Step 5.** We use the function extend_lines() to extend the candidate lines to have the same minimal and maximal y coordinates.
 After this extension we have up to two continuous lines that represent lanes in the current frame.
 These are still not the continuous lines that are drawn in the image

 <center>
 <img src="./writeup_images/extended_lines.jpg" width="427" height="240" />